O Death: Recordings

 1920's Country blues banjo player Moran Lee "Dock" Boggs recorded the song in 1963 after his 'rediscovery' during the Folk Music Revival.
 A recording from the 1938 National Folk Festival in Washington, D.C. by an unknown singer is held by the Library of Congress.
 Various folk music artists included "O, Death" on musical collections throughout the 1970s and 1980s.
 It is sung in the 1976 Barbara Kopple documentary Harlan County, USA by early union activist and coal miner Nimrod Workman, a well known folk music singer from Mingo County, West Virginia.
 In the 1960s, Alan Lomax recorded the folk and gospel singer Bessie Jones singing "O Death".

 Lloyd Chandler's recording of "A Conversation with Death" appears on Rounder Records 1975 release High Atmosphere: Ballads and Banjo Tunes from Virginia and North Carolina, a collection of recordings made by John Cohen.

 Among the most famous recordings is Ralph Stanley's version in the 2000 Coen brothers film (and soundtrack album) O Brother, Where Art Thou?, for which Stanley won the Grammy Award for Best Male Country Vocal Performance in 2002.
 The soundtrack's producer, T-Bone Burnett, originally asked for a banjo rendition emulating Dock Boggs, but Stanley convinced him otherwise with an a cappella performance in the style of the Appalachian Primitive Baptist Universalist church.
 The song also appears in episode 7 of the second season of television series Fargo, inspired by another Coen brothers film of the same name.
 The version used in this episode was recorded by Shakey Graves with Monica Martin of Phox.

 "O, Death" has appeared twice in American television series Supernatural, both times in connection with the show's personification of Death, portrayed by Julian Richings: the 2010 episode "Two Minutes to Midnight" featured a version by Jen Titus; Lisa Berry performed the song in character as Billie in the 2015 episode "Form and Void".
 The version sung by Vera Hall was featured in episode three of the first season of Altered Carbon, a Netflix original.

 A version by Jeff Grace, performed by Amy Van Roekel, was featured in Until Dawn, a 2015 horror video game by Supermassive Games.
 The 2024 remake of the game attracted criticism for omitting the song.
 The song returned for Until Dawns spiritual successor, the Dark Pictures Anthology, with a folk metal recording by the band Khemmis as part of the series intro and a unique recording over the outro of each of the four episodes.
 O Death was trademarked in 2022 as the name of the upcoming eighth and final Dark Pictures game.

-A written version of the lyrics were included in a letter sent by Dennis Radar to KAKE-TV in 1978.
+A written version of the lyrics were included in a letter sent by Dennis Rader to KAKE-TV in 1978.